Golf Etiquette and Rules

 Talking about golf carts, it is very important that you keep the golf cart on the designated paths around the golf course.
 Although it may be faster to take a golf cart thru the middle of a fairway, the grounds keepers do an amazing job of having the course ready for everyone to play.
 If you take your golf cart across the middle of the fairway, you could leave marks within the fairway, which will cause others who hit it into that part of the fairway after you to have to deal with some bad lies.
 There are times where the ground is also too soft to support the weight of the golf cart, and if you take it across, you could literally create a mud pit.
 Your cart should never go into a sand trap, or onto the green.
 If you use a golf cart, remember to keep it on the designated paths.

 When you hit a golf shot, it’s important to fix any mark you may have created.
-If you hit from the fairway, and create a divot, you need to grab that divot, and put it back into place.
+If you hit from the fairway, and create a divot, you need to grab it with a divot tool, and put it back into place.
 If you are in the sand, and you hit a shot out of the sand, then you need to grab the nearby rake which should be provided, and rake the sand where you were, so you can smooth out the surface.
 Hitting out of a sand bunker is already a frustrating experience; hitting out of a sand trap that was not properly smoothed out, creating a worse shot for you, can make your shot outright miserable.

 When you hit a shot onto the green, more times than not, you will make a small dent on the green surface.
 It will be from where the ball made its impact, and not necessarily where your ball ended up at on the green.
 Because the green is the softest ground on a golf course, it is very easy for your ball to make a dent.
 Make sure you take either a ball marker tool, or even just a tee if you don’t have a tool, and help get under the divot and bring the surface back to level.
 You also need to watch your spikes when you are on the green – if you drag your foot, you could create some marks along the green.
 If this happens, you will need to repair those as well.